Karakul sheep: Karakul pelts

 Very young or even fetal Karakul lambs are prized for pelts.
 Newborn karakul sheep pelts are called karakul (also spelled caracul), swakara (portmanteau of South West Africa Karakul), astrakhan (Russian and French), Persian lamb, agnello di Persia (Italian), krimmer (Russian) and garaköli bagana (Turkmen).
 Sometimes the terms for newborn lambs' and fetal lambs' pelts are used interchangeably.
 The newborn lambs have a tight, curly pattern of hair.
 The lambs must be under three days old when they are killed, or they will lose their black color and soft, tightly wound coils of fur.
 Dark colors are dominant and lambs often darken in color as they age.
 Fetal karakul lamb pelts are called broadtail, Breitschwanz (German), and karakulcha.
 Fetal karakul lambs are harvested through miscarriages, induced early delivery or by killing the mother sheep and removing the fetus.
 Rather than killing healthy female sheep, farmers will kill older sheep that have already given birth many times.
-People use the lamb pelts to create various clothing items, such as the Astrakhan or karakul hat.
+People use the lamb pelts to create various clothing items, such as the karakul hat.
 The pelts have also been used in haute couture.